 Once I discovered the Therm-a-Rest Compressible Travel Pillow, those days were a thing of the past.
 This camping pillow is super light at 1.05 lbs and compresses down to fit in any free space you have in your pack.

 It made from durable polyester and the foam filling is upcycled from Thermarest mattresses.
 When decompressed, the pillow is 4 inches thick and the polyester outer shell is soft on your skin.
-These pillows are super comfy to sleep on!
+These pillows are super comfy to sleep on while in your sleeping bag!

 Cleaning the pillow couldn’t be easier either.
 Just throw it in the washing machine, dry it fully and give it a bounce around to bring the loft back.